sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ---

-### IT teams must use 20% of their time to learn, automate and improve existing processes
+### Use 20% of their time to learn, automate and improve existing processes

 - **Learn**
   - Read, take courses, attend events and conferences